jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=logging/async-handler=<async-handler name>:read-attribute(name=name)`

 ## syntax of the operation to get the `logging` `async-handler` `overflow-action`
-specify what action to take when the overflowing.  the valid options are block and discard get the `logging` `async-handler` `overflow-action` attribute.
+specify what action to take when the overflowing.  the valid options are 'block' and 'discard' get the `logging` `async-handler` `overflow-action` attribute.
 `/subsystem=logging/async-handler=<async-handler name>:read-attribute(name=overflow-action)`